 You are free to use your favourite conditioner here.

 When I first started using rice water, I was going through a difficult time as I was experiencing significant hair loss due to H.Pylori-related anaemia.
 I was struggling to find a solution as none of the doctors could help me.
 I turned to the internet and self-diagnosed myself with H.Pylori, which was later confirmed through lab tests.

 Using fermented rice water did not completely stop the hair fall, but it did help stimulate new hair growth.
 I noticed tiny flyaway hair even while experiencing hair loss.
-After two weeks of antibiotics and six months of using rice water, my hair thickness improved and the ends were less thin.
-My hair also became softer, blacker, and shinier, with fewer tangles.
-Additionally, using rice water also cooled down my hot head, a symptom my grandma used to address with oil baths.
-In conclusion, the rice water recipe has gradually improved the quality of my hair and I am extremely impressed with the results.
+After two weeks of antibiotics and six months of using rice water, my hair thickness improved, My hair also became softer, blacker, and shinier, with fewer tangles.
+Using rice water also cooled down my hot head, a symptom my grandma used to tackle with oil baths.
+The rice water recipe has gradually improved the quality of my hair and I am extremely impressed with the results.
 I can see myself using rice water for a long time to come.

 Try this recipe and let me know if you have any doubts.
 If you found this article useful, show me some love by clicking the below emoji’s and Share your experience too as that really helps the community.